TimLee9024/MCglTF/README.md

 - [x] Custom material handler for excuting specical render commands for specified meshes
 ## System requirements
 - OpenGL 4.3 and higher
-## Known issues
-- `1.16.5+ with Optifine` If you put any Item in the Item Frame, the normal maps of that Item model will not taking any effect.
-Since without MCglTF installed, Vanilla model will also have this problem.
-It is a bug that haven't fixed by Optifine yet.
 ## Credit
 - JglTF by javagl : https://github.com/javagl/JglTF
 - Mikk Tangent Space Generator by jMonkeyEngine : https://github.com/jMonkeyEngine/jmonkeyengine